kthibodeaux/ergodox-layout/README.md

 * R and I act as ALT when held
 * A and O act as L_SFT when held
 * E activates a tmux layer when held
-* S activates a numpad layer when held
 * Space tap dances to _

 ## Misc